ixofoundation/ixo-client-sdk/README.md

   - `opts`: An object with the following properties:

-    - `dryRun`: Instead of creating the claims, returns the full HTTP request that will create the claims.
+    - `dryRun`: Boolean, default `false`.
+If `true`, Instead of creating the claims, returns the full HTTP request that will create the claims.

 - `evaluateClaim(projectRecordOrDid, claimId, status)` <a id='evaluateClaim' />